-Everyone know that vitamins are important for health, and many older adults take a multivitamin.
+Everyone knows that vitamins and nutrition are important for health, and many older adults take a multivitamin.

-But did you know that even among seniors who do this, many still end up developing a serious deficiency in one particular vitamin?
+But did you know that even among older persons who do this, many still end up developing a serious deficiency in one particular vitamin?

 It’s Vitamin B12.

 If there’s one vitamin that I’d like all older adults and family caregivers to know more about, it would be vitamin B12.